Slow-Town-LLC-Internal/test-doc-v2/README.md

 If you see CORS errors in the browser console when trying to authenticate:
 1. Check that the API Gateway CORS configuration in Terraform (`auth.tf`) matches your GitHub Pages domain
 2. Ensure the `Access-Control-Allow-Origin` header is set properly in the Lambda response

+#### Config Not Found Errors
+If you see errors about missing configuration:
+1. Make sure the API route is working in development mode
+   - Check `/api/config` in your browser
+2. For production, verify that `public/api/config.json` exists after building
+   - The Next.js config should automatically copy this file
+3. Check browser console for the specific URLs being attempted

 #### JWT Token Validation Failures
 If authentication succeeds but you're immediately redirected to login: